manikantareddyd/InversionOfControl/Readme.md

 We'll view IoC as Dependency Injection (DI).
 We'll essentially decouple the dependencies between layers through some shared abstractions.

-This sample is written in python 2.7 and depends on pip2 package simplejson.
+This sample is written in `python 2.7` and depends on pip2 package `simplejson`.

-The directory structure will be explained later.

 ---